RodrigoCalderano/Posterr/README.md

 To tackle the app growth, implementing a paging strategy will definitely be needed.
 One library that could be used is [Paging](https://developer.android.com/topic/libraries/architecture/paging)

 Still on the app growth thought, Feature Flag and Analytics Tracking strategies would also be appropriate to to collect data and make business decisions.

+If the application's code base and development team grows and the build time increases, changing from gradle to buck or bazel should be considered.

 To ensure good performance on all devices, the following strategies would help the app to run more optimally: